ryohei8227/bedrock-hcls-tokyo2/agents_catalog/22-Safety-Signal-Detection-Agent/README.md

 - Package Lambda function code and upload to S3
 - Deploy the CloudFormation stack with all required resources
-- Create the Bedrock Agent with configured action groups
+- Create the agent with configured action groups

 Required Resources:

 - An S3 bucket in the target region
-- An IAM role for Bedrock Agent with appropriate permissions
+- An IAM role for Bedrock with appropriate permissions
 - AWS CLI configured with credentials having necessary permissions

 Note: The CloudFormation template uses relative paths to reference Lambda function code, which is automatically packaged and uploaded to S3 during deployment.